 Top 10 Kinks Songs

 The Kinks' breakthrough single features one of the greatest opening guitar riffs ever recorded.
-‘You Really Got Me’ made the band stars and set the template for almost every hard rock band that formed over the next decade (and then some).
-The sloppy, stumbling solo — all Dave, not Jimmy Page, as is often rumored — also influenced countless generations of long-haired kids with guitars.
-A rock and roll milestone on so many levels.
+"You Really Got Me" made the band stars and set the template for almost every hard rock band that formed over the next decade (and then some).
+The sloppy, stumbling solo -- all Dave, not Jimmy Page, as is often rumored -- also influenced countless generations of long-haired kids with guitars.
+A rock 'n' roll milestone on so many levels.